golanlevin/DrawingWithMachines/assignments/03_introductory_tooling/README.md

 *(10 points; 20 minutes)* The purpose of this exercise is to help introduce you to resources and communities for computer controlled pen-plotting machines.
 Note: The focus here is on *technical* resources.

 * Spend 5-10 minutes browsing the materials at the [**AwesomePlotters Repository**](https://github.com/beardicus/awesome-plotters), "a curated list of code and resources for computer-controlled drawing machines and other visual art robots."
-* Spend 5-10 minutes browsing the materials on [**DrawingBots.net**](https://drawingbots.net/), "the central place on the web to discover the world of drawing robots, get inspiration and talk to other drawing robot enthusiasts."
+* Spend 5-10 minutes browsing the materials on [**DrawingBots.net**](https://drawingbots.net/), including the special [Resources page](https://drawingbots.net/resources).
+This is "the central place on the web to discover the world of drawing robots, get inspiration and talk to other drawing robot enthusiasts."
 Optionally, check out the affiliated [DrawingBots Discord (invite here)](https://discordapp.com/invite/XHP3dBg).
 * Spend 2-3 minutes familiarizing yourself with the [**AxiDraw documentation Wiki**](https://wiki.evilmadscientist.com/AxiDraw), "the central documentation site for AxiDraw plotters from Evil Mad Scientist."
 * Now, in our Discord channel *#3a-tooling-resources*, **make** a very brief post about a specific technical resource that caught your attention. **Link** to the resource, **describe** what it is, and **write** a sentence about why you found it interesting or potentially useful.